LudvigHz/tdt4145-project-2020/documentation.md

 - Enter rating
 - Too see the rating choose *see ratings*

-The filmcontroller handles most of the menu logic, yet the seasoncontroller handles most of the logic for listing the season.
-For the rating logic, the filmcontroller uses a lot of methods from the usercontroller.
+The `filmcontroller` handles most of the menu logic, yet the `seasoncontroller` handles most of the logic for listing the season.
+For the rating logic, the `filmcontroller` uses a lot of methods from the `usercontroller`.